-Global Audit Logging provides NetWitness Suite Auditors with consolidated visibility into user activities within NetWitness Suite in real-time from one centralized location.
-This visibility includes audit logs gathered from the NetWitness Suite system and the different services throughout the NetWitness Suite infrastructure.
+Global Audit Logging provides NetWitness Platform Auditors with consolidated visibility into user activities within NetWitness Platform in real-time from one centralized location.
+This visibility includes audit logs gathered from the NetWitness Platform system and the different services throughout the NetWitness Platform infrastructure.

 You configure global audit logging in the Global Audit Logging Configurations panel.
 An audit logging template defines the format and message fields of the audit log entries.
 A Syslog Notification Server configuration defines the destination to send the audit logs.
 If you want to forward audit logs to a Log Decoder, configure a Syslog type of Notification Server for the Log Decoder.

-The following are some of the user actions logged from NetWitness Suite:
+The following are some of the user actions logged from NetWitness Platform: